0xhokusai/hokusai-get-started/README.md

 ```:bash
 yarn # install the required packages
 ```
-In case you haven not intalled yarn, follow the setup [here](https://classic.yarnpkg.com/en/docs/install/#mac-stable)
+In case you have not installed yarn, follow the setup [here](https://classic.yarnpkg.com/en/docs/install/#mac-stable)
 #### 3.4 Publish metadata
 You can publish metadata using our sample image (hokusai.png) by running the following codes
 ```:bash